leandroportnoy/sample_authentication_module/README.md

   Modules in Project
   - users
     - sign in
-    - reset password

-  - logged area
-    - sign up
-    - logout
-    - students
-      - new student
-      - edit student
-    - training
-      - new training
-      - edit training
-      - signature
-      - finalize training
-    - user
-      - edit
-      - cancel signature

- Routes:
-  - default router
+    - register
-  - sign in (add new users)
-  - reset Password (under construction)
+    - reset password (under construction)
+    - edit user

 Project in Node using
   - Nodemon